 Throughout our 34-year history, JMBT has received the public and private support that has enabled us to dedicate our energies to healing and strengthening communities.
-Now, as we work to adapt to the new patterns of an unexpected pandemic, we must turn to you to help us prepare for the next stage of our work: the re-opening of our doors, post-COVID-19.
+Now, as we work to adapt to the new patterns of an unpredictable pandemic, we must turn to you to help us prepare for the next stage of our work: the re-opening of our doors, post-COVID-19.

-We ask that you support an ever-so-important part of Greater Boston’s cultural eco-system by making a gift today to José Mateo Ballet Theatre’s Emergency Fund.
+Please support an ever-so-important part of Greater Boston’s cultural eco-system by making a gift today to José Mateo Ballet Theatre’s Emergency Fund.
 We are here for you now and plan to be here for you tomorrow, so we want to know we can count on you to invest with us in our community’s future.

+All gifts are fully tax-deductible.
 Thank you so much for your consideration and generosity.